 "The Vice President may have the most routine role in leading Senate every week, but the senators and the other executives always keep things interesting."
-USC Maria Rodriguez (2016-2017)
+USC VP Maria Rodriguez (2016-2017)

 - Organize and chair regular Senate meetings throughout the semester.
-This includes preparing the agenda, taking attendance and ensuring the smooth running of these meetings; - Work closely with student senators to help them best represent their respective constituencies and fulfill their responsibilities toward the student body; - Regularly update the Senators of both SGA activities and school wide activities; - Regularly update the Student Body of the Senate's activities, - Coordinate with the USC Communications Director to publish Senate minutes after each meeting on the SGA website; - Chair the Elections Task Force to organize student government elections in the fall and spring; - Coordinate with Activities and Clubs Committee to ensure that the Senate is fully informed of club activities and that senators are prepared to allocate club budgets with all relevant information;
+This includes preparing the agenda, taking attendance and ensuring the smooth running of these meetings; - Work closely with student senators to help them best represent their respective constituencies and fulfill their responsibilities toward the student body; - Regularly update the Senators of both SGA activities and school wide activities; - Regularly update the Student Body of the Senate's activities; - Coordinate with the USC Communications Director to publish Senate minutes after each meeting on the SGA website; - Chair the Elections Task Force to organize student government elections in the fall and spring; - Coordinate with Activities and Clubs Committee to ensure that the Senate is fully informed of club activities and that senators are prepared to allocate club budgets with all relevant information; - Support class representatives with their respective duties (First Year: Thanksgiving, Sophomores: Majors Fair, Junior: World's Fair, Senior: Graduation Gala); - Meet with entire SGA Team and the Dean of Student Development weekly (time to be determined each semester based on academic schedules); - Attend and work at all SGA-sponsored events, determined at the start of each semester; - Assist the other executives with their activities;

-- Support class representatives with their respective duties (Freshman: Thanksgiving, Sophomores: Majors Fair, Junior: World's Fair, Senior: Graduation Gala); - Meet with entire SGA Team and the Dean of Student Development weekly (time to be determined each semester based on academic schedules); - Attend and work at all SGA-sponsored events, determined at the start of each semester; - Assist the other executives with their activities; - Hold a minimum of five office hours in the SGA office each week during the academic year; - Participate in Fall and Spring Orientation and Orientation training; - Participate in SGA trainings and retreats and transitions training with new SGA team in May; - Maintain information and transition manual for present and future SGA.
+- Hold a minimum of five office hours in the SGA office each week during the academic year; - Participate in Fall and Spring Orientation and Orientation training; - Participate in SGA trainings and retreats and transitions training with new SGA team in May; - Maintain information and transition manual for present and future SGA.

-- €750 stipend each semester; - €375 Orientation payment each semester one participates; - Monthly phone stipend; up to €40 - Access to the SGA Office, including a work station, printing rights and a university phone line.
+- A stipend each semester, to be determined by the Dean of Students and Vice Dean of Students; - An additional stipend for each semester one participates in orientation; - Monthly phone stipend; up to $\in 40$; - Access to the SGA Office, including a workstation, printing right, and a university phone line.